Being a member of the Safe Space Alliance

 Especially if you’ve been made to feel like your sensitivity or your queerness is a burden, we want you to know it’s not.
 It’s something to honour, not fix.

 The Safe Space Alliance helps people find places that get that.
-And we’re proud to be one of them.
+And Sensitive and Queer is proud to be one of them.

 We don’t just say we’re a safe space, we back it up by: